neurosymbolic-mdps/neurosymbolic-mdps.github.io/index.md

         Your browser does not support the video tag.
     </video>
     <figcaption>
         <b>Figure 1:</b> (Left) A visual maze consisting of five rooms connected by hallways, and the agent is equipped with options to navigate between rooms and hallways.
-Each room has a different wall texture, allowing agent to figure out the location (Right) A two-dimensional gridwalk domain in which the state&mdash;the location&mdash;is observed as MNIST digits.
+Each room has a different wall texture, allowing the agent to figure out the location.
+(Right) A two-dimensional gridwalk domain in which the state&mdash;the location&mdash;is observed as MNIST digits.
     </figcaption>
 </figure>
-Even though there is an underlying high-level states in these environments&mdash;the room or the hallway that the agent is in, or its location on the grid&mdash;it's not obvious how to build these abstractions in a principled way so that the resulting representation can be used for efficient decision-making.
-To support as wide a range of learning algorithms as possible, we target the Bellman equation&mdash;the basis of virtually all value-function based RL algorithms&mdash;which for evaluating policy $$\pi$$ (over options) at state $$s$$ gives:
+Even though there are underlying high-level states in these environments&mdash;the room or the hallway that the agent is in, or its location on the grid&mdash;it's not obvious how to build these abstractions in a principled way so that the resulting representation can be used for efficient decision-making.
+To support as wide a range of learning algorithms as possible, we target the Bellman equation&mdash;the basis of virtually all value-function-based RL algorithms&mdash;which for evaluating policy $$\pi$$ (over options) at state $$s$$ gives:

 $$
 V(s) = \sum_{\bar{a}} \pi(\bar{a} \mid s)\mathbb{E}[r + \gamma^\tau V(s')].